pjnalls/ProblemSolvingProgramming.js/README.md

 <h3 align="center">
 <br>
 <br>
-A problem-solving programming (PSP) process for designing and developing JavaScript algorithms when given only a single statement for any given problem.
+A problem-solving programming (PSP) process for designing and developing JavaScript algorithms in less than 1 hour when given only a single statement for any given problem.
 <br>
 <br>
 </h3>